awsdocs/aws-datasync-user-guide/doc_source/local-console-vm.md

    The same resources are verified for agents deployed in Hyper\-V, Linux Kernel\-based Virtual Machine \(KVM\), and VMware VMs\.

-   VMware agents are also checked for supported version; unsupported versions trigger a red banner error\.
+   VMware agents are also checked for supported version; unsupported versions cause a red banner error\.
 Supported versions include VMware versions 6\.5 and 6\.7\.

 ## Configuring a Network Time Protocol \(NTP\) server for VMware agents<a name="time-management"></a>